crypto-org-chain/cronos-docs/docs/getting-started/local-devnet.md

   ethermintd gentx $KEY 1000000000000000000000aphoton --keyring-backend test --chain-id $CHAINID
 ```

-The default configuration will give us a single validators devnet with the chain-id `ethermint-2`; 1 accounts under the name of `mykey` with some allocated funds at the genesis.
+The default configuration will give us a single validators devnet with the chain-id `ethermint-2`; one account under the name of `mykey` with some allocated funds at the genesis.

 ## Start the devnet